AdaCore/gnatstudio/docs/users_guide/extending.rst

 latter is accessible in GPS as :func:`mystartup.func`.

-Python's own mechanism for loading files at startup (using environment variable :file:`PYTHONSTARTUP`) isn't suitable for use within the context of GPS.
+Python's own mechanism for loading files at startup (using environment variable :file:`PYTHONSTARTUP`) is not suitable for use within the context of GPS.
 When Python is loaded by GPS, the GPS module itself is not yet available and thus any script that depends on that module will fail to load correctly.
 Instead, copy your script to one of the plug-in directories, as documented above.

-If you're writing a set of python scripts for other people to use, you need to provide the Python files themselves.
+If you are writing a set of python scripts for other people to use, you need to provide the Python files themselves.
 This is a set of :file:`.py` files, which the user should install in the :file:`plug-ins` directory.